Published at 31-07-2025 11:24:15

 Your hard-working disability support workers will see a 3.95% pay increase, in line with updates to the national minimum wage and superannuation.

-This means the pricing has gone up for many core supports, including:
+This means the pricing rate has gone up for many core supports, including:

 This should have no negative impact on your services, the pay rise simply reflects the value of the care you already receive.